This is the second article in a 3 part series on the use of activity logs in WordPress.

 Store The Logs For As Long As You Can

-This posts highlights how important logs are in troubleshooting technical WordPress issues.
+This article highlights how important logs are in troubleshooting technical WordPress issues.
 Always keep as many logs as you can.
 If you encounter a technical issue and have no logs, finding the source of the problem is like looking for a needle in a haystack.